 You can put aluminum foil in the bottom of an air fryer, but only in the air fryer basket.
 This is actually a really important point to clarify – do not place foil in the lower compartment where grease collects, as this can cause a fire.

 Additionally, when putting aluminum foil in the air fryer, there are a few important safety rules you’ll have to follow:

-- First, use as little foil as you can so that you don’t reduce air flow.
+- Use as little foil as you can so that you don’t reduce air flow.
 Air fryers work by circulating extremely hot hair around your food, and are designed to let air pass through the fryer basket.
 Try not to impede this air flow.

-- Second, do not place foil in the lower chamber where grease collects.
+- Do not place foil in the lower chamber where grease collects.

-- Third, always place food on top of the tin-foil to keep it in place.
+- Always place food on top of the tin-foil to keep it in place.
 In other words, never leave the foil without something heavy on top of it.
 Otherwise, the air flow could suck the foil up into the heating unit, causing a fire.

-- Fourth, and this one should be obvious, always check your air fryer manual before going rogue.
+- This one should be obvious, but always check your air fryer manual before going rogue.
 Air fryer models are all different, and the technology is rapidly evolving, which means that these tips may not always apply.
 Better safe than sorry.

 Is cooking with aluminum foil bad for your health?

 There is a lot of debate about cooking with aluminum foil, and no question that cooking with aluminum foil may increase the amount of aluminum in your food.
 That said, research has shown that normal food preparation typically results in low enough levels to be considered safe.